 \section{Discussion}

 We explained that the $Q$-operator and the Hecke operator originate from the same two-dimensional $\EN=(2,2)$ sigma model coupled to the four-dimensional gauge theory, but in two different parameter regimes.
-The vev of the complex adjoint scalar is turned on in the former while the complexified FI parameter is turned on in the latter.
+In the former, the vev of the complex adjoint scalar is turned on, while in the later, the complexified FI parameter is turned on.
 The transition between the two can be initiated by specializing the adjoint scalar vev (resp. the complexified FI parameter) and turning on the complexified FI parameter (resp. the adjoint scalar vev).
-Such a transition of the surface defect was interpreted as a Fourier transformation between the $Q$-operator and the Hecke operator, which then led to the bispectral duality between the XXX spin chain and the Gaudin model associated to the same $\EN=2$ gauge theory.
+Such a transition of the surface defect was interpreted as a Fourier transformation between the $Q$-operator and the Hecke operator, which then led to the bispectral duality between the XXX spin chain and the Gaudin model associated with the same $\EN=2$ gauge theory.

 Moreover, we elucidated that there is a dual two-dimensional sigma model description of the monodromy surface defect.
-Using this, its observable expression was computed in a different stability chamber, which turns out to describe the transition into multiple $(N-1)$ $\mathbf{Q}$-observables or $\mathbf{H}$-observables.
-The transition of the surface observables can be expressed as two different integral transformations, which were shown to give the separation of variables both for the XXX spin chain and the Gaudin model, respectively.
+Using this description, its observable expression was computed in a different stability chamber, which describes the transition into multiple $(N-1)$ $\mathbf{Q}$-observables or $\mathbf{H}$-observables.
+The transition of the surface observables can be expressed as two different integral transformations, which were shown to yield the separation of variables for both the XXX spin chain and the Gaudin model, respectively.

 \paragraph{Separation of variables for $\fgl(n)$ XXX spin chain and Gaudin model with $n+2$ sites} A direct generalization of our formulation would involve the higher-rank linear $A_{n-1}$-quiver gauge theory, with $n>2$.
-We expect that our prescription would further be generalized to XXX spin chain associated to $Y(\fgl(n))$, from the surface defect transition of the monodromy surface defect to $(n-1)(N-1)$ $\mathbf{Q}$-observables.
-It would be interesting to connect our construction to more recent studies (see \cite{Derkachov:2018ewi, Ryan:2020rfk} for instance) of the quantum separation of variables for XXX spin chain, and thereby to generalize the prescription to the bi-infinite modules.
+We expect that our prescription could be further generalized to the XXX spin chain associated with $Y(\fgl(n))$, steeming from the surface defect transition of the monodromy surface defect to $(n-1)(N-1)$ $\mathbf{Q}$-observables.
+It would be interesting to connect our construction to more recent studies (see \cite{Derkachov:2018ewi, Ryan:2020rfk} for instance) of the quantum separation of variables for XXX spin chain, and thereby to generalize the prescription to bi-infinite modules.
 In the bispectral dual perspective, we expect that our prescription would generalize the quantum separation of variables for the $\fsl(N)$ Gaudin model to the one defined on $n+2$ sites.
-Due to technicality, we postpone this to future work.
+Due to technicalities, we postpone this to future work.